fergiemcdowall/solrstrap/README.md

 #Solrstrap

 Solrstrap is a Query-Result interface for Solr.
-Solrstrap is intended to be a starting point for those building web interfaces that talk to Solr.
+Solrstrap is intended to be a starting point for those building web interfaces that talk to Solr, or a very lightweight admin tool for querying Solr in a Googleish fashion.

 ##What does Solrstrap do?
 Solrstrap takes search queries and displays search results.
 It also features: